Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 <must_follow>

+You must read docs/TILEMAP_CONFIGURATION_GUIDE.md to understand how to make a valid tilemap file.

 Player Starting Position Safety:
 - Unless users explicitly request, ensure the player can safely land when the game starts, even if they spawn slightly above ground
 - You can still design challenging areas with falling mechanics elsewhere in the map, but the spawn point must be safe